 In an effort to avoid a long discussion like we just had about CTCSS and DCS, the FRS and GMRS radio manufacturers came up with different words to describe tone or digital squelch.
 Motorola uses "Private Line" or "PL" codes.
 They also use "interference eliminator codes".
 Radio Shack (remember them?) used to call them "quiet codes".
 Many manufacturers call them "privacy codes".
 These consumer friendly terms refer to both CTCSS and DCS.
 Which makes everything confusing when trying to figure out how to make radios from different brands talk to each other.
 To make the description easier from here on out, we'll just call them privacy codes.
 Just remember, they have nothing to do with privacy.

-You don’t even have to use privacy codes.
+You don't have to use privacy codes.
 The easiest way to make your different brand radios talk to each other is to turn the privacy codes off.
+On many radios you turn the privacy code off by setting it to 0.

 I love my Cobra HH450.
-It doesn’t have the FRS-only frequencies because it has a detachable antenna, and the FCC doesn’t allow detachable antennas on FRS radios.
-It has the GMRS frequencies and it transmits and receives on the marine VHF channels.
-It’s submersible and receives NOAA weather broadcasts.
-It’s a great radio to take to the lake.
-Even better, it doesn’t have “privacy codes”.
+It doesn't have the FRS-only frequencies because it has a detachable antenna; the FCC doesn't allow detachable antennas on FRS radios.
+It has the pre-2017 GMRS channels and it transmits and receives on the marine VHF channels.
+It's submersible and receives NOAA weather broadcasts.
+It's a great radio to take to the lake.
+Even better, it doesn't have "privacy codes".
 It has a way to turn on CTCSS and set the tone, or you can turn on DCS and set the code.
+This approach is works great for a ham operator like me, but may be overwhelming for unlicensed operators.
+But how do I know which privacy code to use on my Motorola MT351R when I set a CTCSS frequency of 88.5 Hz on the Cobra?

 CTCSS-based Privacy Codes